Latipay/LatipaySDK-Android-Demo/README.md

 req.setListener(new LatipayListener() {
   @Override
   public void onTransactionCompleted(HashMap<String, String> transaction, Error error) {
-    //1. create a latipay transaction which is pending.
+    //1. create a latipay transaction which is pending, the status is PENDING.
   }

   @Override
-  public void onPaymentCompleted(String result, Error error) {
+  public void onPaymentCompleted(int result) {
-    //2. then alipay app will tell you the result of payment }
+    //2. then alipay app will tell you the result of payment, the status could be PAID, UNPAID, or NEED_QUERY_SERVER
+    //If it's NEED_QUERY_SERVER, please query from your own server.
+  }
 });